 SECTION 1.
 RECITALS.
 The foregoing recitals are incorporated by this reference as if fully set forth in the text of this Ordinance.
-The recitals evidence the concern, motivations and reasons for imposition of this Ordinance.
+The recitals evidence the concern, motivations and reasons for imposition of this Ordinance

 SECTION 2.
 MORATORIUM AREA.
-As of the effective date hereof, there is hereby imposed a Moratorium on the acceptance of applications for or the processing of, or the acceptance, review, approval or issuance of any land development permits, as defined in section 163.3164(16), Florida Statutes, business tax receipts or any other license or permit for the establishment or operation of adult congregate living facilities, assisted living facilities, crisis stabilization units, residential detoxification centers, community residential homes, and residential medical rehabilitation centers, and any similar or derivative uses associated with such uses, within the jurisdictional boundaries of the City.
+The moratorium initiated under Ordinance 2017-4073, that was set to expire on August 8, 2017, is hereby extended through December 31, 2017.
+The imposed moratorium shall be on the acceptance of applications for or the processing of, or the acceptance, review, approval or issuance of any land development permits, as defined in section 163.3164(16), Florida Statutes, business tax receipts or any other license or permit for the establishment or operation of adult congregate living facilities, assisted living facilities, crisis stabilization units, residential detoxification centers, community residential homes, and residential medical rehabilitation centers, and any similar or derivative uses associated with such uses, within the jurisdictional boundaries of the City

-The moratorium will not prevent or affect: (i) applications that have received a Land Use Board Order issued prior to February 8, 2017; (ii) a building permit for demolition issued prior to February 8, 2017; (iii) a lawful order of the building official; or (iv) an unsafe structures board order.
+The moratorium will not prevent or affect (i) applications that have received a Land Use Board Order issued prior to February 8, 2017; (ii) a building permit for demolition issued prior to February 8, 2017; (iii) a lawful order of the building official; or (iv) an unsafe structures board order.